newjersey/navigator.business.nj.gov/content/src/fundings/dep-emobility-grant.md

 openDate: ""
 dueDate: ""
-summaryDescriptionMd: "The eMobility rolling grant program provides grants to help fund projects that benefit one or more disadvantaged communities in New Jersey through shared, zero-emission transportation options.
-Examples include electric mobility solutions like carshares, rideshares, etc. "
+summaryDescriptionMd: "The eMobility rolling grant program provides grants to help fund projects that benefit one or more underserved communities in New Jersey through shared, zero-emission transportation options.  "
 callToActionLink: https://dep.nj.gov/grantandloanprograms/emobility-rolling-grant-program/
 callToActionText: Learn More
 fundingType: grant